sundowndev/underbase/ROADMAP.md

   - Template option
   - `--history` option to save migration history into a .log file
 - Create a license file
-- Display a warning when migration up/down function is not an asyc function ([mgdb-migrator/issue#5](https://github.com/emmanuelbuah/mgdb-migrator/issues/5))
+- Display a warning when migration up/down function is not an async function ([mgdb-migrator/issue#5](https://github.com/emmanuelbuah/mgdb-migrator/issues/5))